ralphmcralph/IRAC-Practice-3/README.md

 * Introduction to the dash.js web client
 * Preparation of videos to be offered through dash.js and viewing associated metrics
 * Management of digital rights through dash.js
-* Viewing metrics through graphs;
+* Viewing metrics through graphs
-* Dynamic DRM key management and advanced DRM management.